lextudio/sharpsnmp_docs/library/tutorials/octet-strings.rst

 Last Words
 ----------
 I understand the current implementation is not perfect yet.
-When #SNMP parses incoming packets, it always use ``DefaultEncoding`` to construct ``OctetString`` objects from raw bytes.
+When C# SNMP parses incoming packets, it always use ``DefaultEncoding`` to construct ``OctetString`` objects from raw bytes.
 This is not optimal for hybrid cases.
 Hope a better way can be found soon.